jessepav/lacygoill-wiki-backup/shell/shell.md

     ... bash───bash───find~

 In the last example, the subshell is asked to execute a single `while` loop.
-But a loop may execute several commands, so the subshell considers that `$ find` is not the last command, and forks.
+But  a  loop may  execute  several  commands,  so  the subshell  considers  that `find(1)` is not the last command, and forks.

 # Why does a shell variable (i.e. non-exported) persist in a subshell but not in a script?